LATOKEN/latoken-api-v2-dotnet-client/README.md

 # LATOKEN C# Client Library (Early Beta version)

 LATOKEN C# Client Library aims to help developers to integrate with the [LATOKEN trading API](https://api.latoken.com/doc/v2/).
+The WebSocket connection is based on the STOMP protocol.
+More details can be found [here](https://stomp.github.io/).

 **Please note that the library in Early Beta, and LATOKEN doesn't take any responsibility for the damages occurred while using this code.**
 **If you think something is broken or missing, please create an [issue](https://github.com/LATOKEN/latoken-api-v2-dotnet-client/issues).**